 There are several accommodations available in Bulalacao.
 You can stay in the mainland or in one of the islands.

-Cottages are available for P1000 for 5 people.
+Simple cottages are available for overnight stay.
 Guests need to bring their own food.
 You can ask the caretakers to cook for you.

 Here are the available accommodations in the mainland: